tarekAlsamkari/Whitepaper/README.ENG.md

 ## - Mining
 There are $SPMT tokens hidden under the surface of each of the planets in the SPMT Metaverse; planet owners can dig their planets, mine these tokens, and have them as a reward for their effort.
 The mined $SPMT tokens immediately reflect on the player's digital balance inside the wallet.
-The tokens can then be converted into cash or exchanged for other cryptocurrencies on decentralized exchanges.
 35% of the total $SPMT token supply is dedicated to this course.
 The SPMT metaverse provides essential mining tools such as picks, shovels, and axes but manually mining tokens on SPMT planets can be a daunting task and consumes a lot of time; this is why there are premium mining tools that planet owners can acquire to mine resources faster on their planets.
 Such tools include scanners, excavators, drills, dozers, etc. These tools are in the form of an NFT, and their value varies based on their efficiency; they can be resold if the owner no longer finds a use for them.

 ## - Development
 Planet owners must develop their planets to make them attractive and worthy of visitor exploration.
 Developing the planets depends on individual owners of the planets; they can build various real estate assets for personal or business purposes.
-They can create assets for rent or buy assets to resell when their value rises.
+They can create assets for rent or buy assets to resell.
 There are tools to speed up the development process, and ready-made real estate assets are available in the SPMT in-house marketplace inside the metaverse.
 There will also be a provision for planet owners to create their complete real-estate assets from ordinary digital files, mint them into NFTs and upload it into the SPMT Metaverse.
 But this will be in the later stage of the project.
 Meanwhile, they can acquire tools to build or purchase the assets as a whole from the marketplace or other players in the metaverse.
 Furthermore, developing SPMT planets open opportunities for civil engineering and other professionals in the construction industry.
 Planet owners can hire professionals to build unique and fascinating structures on their planets.